How to use Present Perfect Simple Tense

 Correct: Have you ever been to Paris?

-Why it’s wrong: “Yesterday” is a finished time, so use past simple.
+Why it’s wrong: “Yesterday” is a finished time, and we are telling a story.
+We need past simple, here, NOT present perfect simple.

-I’ve lived in this town since two years.
+I’ve worked at this company since three years.

-Correct: I’ve lived in this town for two years.
-OR I’ve lived in this town since last year.
+Correct: I’ve worked at this company for three years.
+OR I’ve worked at this company since last 2023.

 Why it’s wrong: “Gone” is used for a trip still in progress; “last week” is finished time.

-Correct: He went to New York last week.
-OR He’s been to New York several times.
+Correct: He went to London last week.
+(Past simple) OR He’s been to London several times.
+(Present perfect simple)

 Practice activities